 Want to know a great way to get your customers to interact with your Instagram content?

-Tag them to your posts using SocialPilots’s Instagram image tagging.
+Tag them to your posts using SocialPilot’s Instagram image tagging.
 This enables you to tag public profiles on your Instagram posts.
 You can tag up to 9 accounts to a single image.
 Featuring your customers in your posts will make them feel more involved and your posts more discoverable to potential leads.

 Use Instagram Stories and get noticed

 The Story feature on Instagram is a game-changer.
 It allows you to post everyday content that disappears after 24 hours.
-Its placement on the top with an illuminating circle makes it an unmissable feature when a user opens the Instagram app.
+Its placement at the top with an illuminating circle makes it an unmissable feature when a user opens the Instagram app.
 Around 500 million people use Instagram Stories daily.
 Can you imagine the reach you can get?

 Instagram Stories offer many tools to engage with your audience and market your products.
 You can post images, videos, boomerangs, texts, live videos, stickers, emojis, location tags, temperature, hashtags, gifs, and so on.
 You can even post a question or poll to encourage interactivity and engagement.